 Sick fish you can identify from their behavior change.
-Mycobacteriosis infected fish become lazy or lethargic and lose interest in taking food.
+For example, Mycobacteriosis infected fish become lazy or lethargic and lose interest in taking food.
 Additionally, you’ll notice inflammation of their skin and wounded fins.

 Unfortunately, there is no effective treatment for Mycobacteriosis.
 Once you notice this disease’s symptom, I’ll advise you to remove all the fish immediately and perform a full water change of the tank.
 If the infection outbreaks, you might have to go for an extermination of the whole lot.

 Mycobacteriosis is preventable by keeping a healthy water condition.
-This disease is naturally transmissible to humans, so be very careful about handling a Danio tank.
+However, this disease is naturally transmissible to humans, so be very careful about handling a Danio tank.
 It is better to use hand gloves and other protective items, especially for treating infected fish.

 Zebra Danio breeding

-For the first-timers who wish to breed their aquarium pets, Zebra Danio is the right fish to have a try.
-They are relatively easy to reproduce in the home aquarium.
+Zebra Danio is the right fish to try for the first-timers who wish to breed their aquarium pets.
+This is because they are relatively easy to reproduce in the home aquarium.

 You have to follow a few steps for breeding.
 The first step is to identify males and females and separate them into two different tanks.
 Males usually have longer bodies than females.

 Males and females should keep separated for two weeks before breeding.
-Feed them high protein foods like live daphnia and bloodworms.
+Then, feed them high protein foods like daphnia and bloodworms.
 The sign of egg development in females is that they will become rounder with swollen bellies.

-After a two weeks separation period, put a female with two male partners in the breeding tank.
+After two weeks of separation, bring a female with two male partners in the breeding tank.
 You can expect they’ll spawn within 24 hours.
 And hopefully, you will be able to see fertile pellucid eggs at the bottom of the tank.

 How many Zebra Danios in a 10-gallon tank?

-In a general thumb rule, you can keep two Zebra Danios in per gallon of water.
+Zebra Danios is one of the preferred fish for a 10-gallon tank because of its small size and peaceful nature.
+In a general thumb rule, you can keep one Danios in per two gallons of water.
 So in a 10-gallon tank, make a school of 5/6 members.
 Usually, Danios are happy in huge groups.
-A six-member shoal is marginally perfect for them.
+So a six-member shoal is marginally perfect for them.

 Are Zebra Danios livebearers?

 Zebra Danios are not livebearers like Platies or Mollies.
-They don’t become pregnant instead of laying eggs.
+Therefore, they don’t become pregnant instead of laying eggs.
 Still, there are the easiest fish to breed.

 Are Zebra Danios fin nippers?

 Yes, Zebra Danios show aggression towards long-finned lazy fish.
-It is better to avoid keeping them with Sailfin Molly fish or Elephant Ear Guppies who have long fins.
+Therefore, it is better to avoid keeping them with Sailfin Molly fish or Elephant Ear Guppies who have long fins.

 I like this pretty little creature very much as Zebra Danios was one of the members of my very first aquarium.
 They own a special place in my heart.

 They are very low-maintenance pets having no particular demands.
-They are energetic, active, and hardy, which makes them worthy of adding to your tank.
+However, they are energetic, active, and hardy, making them worthy of adding to your tank.

 They are the right choice as starter fish having a relatively low fatality rate in new tanks.
 The overall package makes them ideal for beginners.
 I would like to hear about your experience with Zebrafish.
-Please don’t hesitate to put a comment below.
+Would you please not hesitate to put a comment below?